 Make Your Own Kind of Music

-The Bath Area Family YMCA is proud to offer group and private musical opportunities in guitar, piano, and strings for all ages.
+The Bath Area Family YMCA is proud to offer group and private musical opportunities in guitar, piano, strings, and voice for all ages.
 Opportunities are available at both the Bath and Landing YMCA.

 Group Lessons (2-5 students)

-A group lesson is a 30 minute slot with 2-5 students Students should schedule lessons with the instructor or at the front desk.
+Group lessons are available for 30 or 60-minute slots.
+Students should schedule lessons with the instructors or at the front desk.

 Location: Landing YMCA

-Private lesson options are available for 30 or 45 minute slots.
+Private lesson options are available for 30, 45 or 60-minute slots.
 Schedule lessons with the instructor or at the front desk.

 Day: Mondays & Tuesdays